 What manager doesn’t prize employees who take the initiative to solve problems or delight customers?
 These empowered team members don’t bring solutions to problems; they’ve already fixed the issue.
-“Great vision without great people is irrelevant.” – Jim Collins When I used to own a restaurant, the bus staff once informed me during the winter […]
+Building an ownership culture is the key to empowerment!
+“Great vision without great people is irrelevant.” – Jim Collins When I used to own a restaurant, […]

 Never confuse a leader’s kindness with weakness When asked to describe the best boss we’ve ever had, most of us reveal paradoxical characteristics, such as: Tough but fair High expectations but cared about the team Demanding but gave people a lot of autonomy Driven but created a positive work culture Great managers and leaders, apparently, […]